microsoft/finops-toolkit/docs/_docs/bestpractices/networking/networking.md

 </details>

-### Query: Check for Idle NAT Gateway
+### Query: Check for idle NAT gateway

-This Azure Resource Graph (ARG) query analyzes NAT Gateways within your Azure environment to identify those that are idle.
+This Azure Resource Graph (ARG) query analyzes NAT gateways within your Azure environment to identify those that are idle.

 #### Category